Yarr/Yarr/docs/rootscripts.md

 ###Noise Occupancy Plot

 Plots the noise occupancy value for each pixel.
+If less than 25% of the pixels have values of 0, circle those pixels.
 Uses NoiseOccupancy.dat files.

 ```bash